Minipoloalex/computer-security-foundations-logs/LOGBOOK4.md

 In the guide, it is explained that a new child process is created, but as seen here, not all variables are passed to the child.

-> - New variable with arbitrary name appears, PATH is changed, LD_LIBRARY_PATH does not appear.

 ### Task 6
-Using system() and in setuid programs is dangerous, because of the way environment variables affect the program, which would run with its owner's privileges.
+Using system() in setuid programs is dangerous, because of the way environment variables affect the program.
+Being a setuid program, it runs with its owner's privileges, so any user can change the environment variables to try to modify the program's behaviour.
 In this example, we add a directory to the beginning of PATH.
 By running system("ls"), the first directory to search will be the one at the beginning of PATH.
 Therefore, by introducing our code in that directory, we'll be executing that code instead of the usual "ls" code.

-> - ls binary file for printf Hello world in /home/seed. can run arbitrary code
-> - system(ls) ran the print hello world.
+- We tested running simple code printing "Hello World"
-> - zsh does not change the output for this, but it would not remove LD_LIBRARY_PATH as in dash (it does not have that countermeasure to protect from such attacks)
+- Using different shells dash or zsh does not change the output for this simple program.
+However, zsh would not remove LD_LIBRARY_PATH as in dash (zsh does not have that countermeasure, that would protect avoid certain attacks)

 ### Task 7